Electoral Boundaries Readjustment Act: 1996 Redistribution

 After an initial suspension of the process in 1992, in 1995 the government of Jean Chrétien proposed the Electoral Boundaries Readjustment Act, 1995.
 It proposed the repeal and re-enactment of the Electoral Boundaries Readjustment Act.
 The objective of the bill was to stop the ongoing redistribution plans and to start the process over again, allowing the next election to be held on the basis of the 1981 boundaries.
 The bill would have also brought about a redistribution every five years in provinces where the shift in population warranted it, a new triggering mechanism for holding a decennial redistribution which would have eliminated an unnecessary redistribution in provinces without a significant change in population, and parliamentary oversight of appointments to electoral boundaries commissions.
 However, while it was passed by both houses of parliament, it ended up being subject to a dispute over amendments between the House of Commons and Senate, and died on the order paper without receiving royal assent.

 2003 Redistribution

 The 2003 redistribution was the first under the EBRA to go ahead on schedule.
-The effective date of the redistribution was moved several months earlier by an act of parliament to allow for the 2004 Canadian federal election to occur on the new map.
+The effective date of a representation order was changed from 12 months after it is proclaimed to 7 months after it is proclaimed by an act of parliament to allow for the 2004 Canadian federal election to occur on the new map.